yshui/picom-xrdesktop-companion/README.md

 ### Scene mode

-Scene mode isn't supported currently.
+Scene mode has not been tested.
 Please change default mode to "overlay" in xrdesktop settings.

 ## Questions